Iamhero337/learn-C/problems.md

 ## Q-063.
 26-10-2021
-You are asked to write a program that will work as calculator and will print the final result in decimal value upto 2 decimal places.
+You are asked to write a program that will work as calculator and will print the final result in decimal value upto 2 decimal places for the `n` given operations.
 First line of input is v and then next line will be n then n line follows every line will have operator o and operand p. where
-- o is one of the following operator in one letter +, -, * and /.
+- o is one of the following operator in one letter `+, -, * and /`.
 - p is operand which is a double precision value e.g. 5.0
 - v is an initial value in decimal
 - n is integer denoting number of operation you need to perform